 To correct float arm height, remove the arm and bend the tang a slight amount as required.
 Both the right and left sides of the float arm should measure identically.
+Correct as required.

-Float arm height: 0.59 in (15 mm)

-Level with carburetor base
+Float arm height: 0.59 in (15 mm) Level with carburetor base